invoke-ai/InvokeAI/docs/nodes/NODES.md

 ### Noise

-As described, an initial noise tensor is necessary for the latent diffusion process.
+An initial noise tensor is necessary for the latent diffusion process.
 As a result, the Denoising node requires a noise node input.

 ![groupsnoise](../assets/nodes/groupsnoise.png)

 ### Conditioning

-As described, conditioning is necessary for the latent diffusion process, whether empty or not.
+Conditioning is necessary for the latent diffusion process, whether empty or not.
 As a result, the Denoising node requires positive and negative conditioning inputs.
-Conditioning is reliant on a CLIP tokenizer provided by the Model Loader node.
+Conditioning is reliant on a CLIP text encoder provided by the Model Loader node.

 ![groupsconditioning](../assets/nodes/groupsconditioning.png)